kitsook/multi-liquibase/README.md

 ### Test Liquibase migration
 - to test the Liquibase migration, change the data source url in `application.properties` to a persistent file (e.g. from `jdbc:h2:mem:vehicle` to `jdbc:h2:file:./spring-boot-h2-vehicle-db`)
 - create new changelog files
-- test it with Liquibase turn on/off for the whole application or individual module
+- test them with Liquibase turned on/off for the whole application or individual module

 ### References